jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

   , hAge  :: f Int
   }
 ```
+With HKD, `HPerson Identity` is equivalent to the original `Person` record, but we also get `HPerson Maybe` that might have missing fields, `HPerson (Const a)` that has a value of type `a` for every field, etc.

-We can apply the idea of the descriptor almost verbatim, our new `descPerson` and `askDesc` look pretty much the same at the term level:
+We can apply the idea of the descriptor to HKD almost verbatim.
+Our new `descPerson` and `askDesc` look pretty much the same at the term level:

 ```haskell
 descHPerson :: HDescriptor HPerson